seanome/seanome.org/content/our-work.md

 ### Initial Application: Arctic Clams

-[Arctic clams](https://blog.seanome.org/p/curing-diseases-with-arctic-clams) have already solved multiple human problems: they can live for hundreds of years, regenerate their shells (if we could regenerate our skulls and spine like clams, we could add 5-15 years of healthy human life), and outsmarted a chronic nerve pain disease (neuropathy) affecting ~20 million people in the US+EU, a $93.9B/yr market.
+Seanome is first applying Kmerseek to [Arctic clams](https://blog.seanome.org/p/curing-diseases-with-arctic-clams), which have already solved multiple human problems: they can live for hundreds of years, regenerate their shells (if we could regenerate our skulls and spine like clams, we could add 5-15 years of healthy human life), and outsmarted a chronic nerve pain disease (neuropathy) affecting ~20 million people in the US+EU, a $93.9B/yr market.

 ## Future Applications